 Students may need to modify the school uniform for religious or health reasons.
 Should this be the case, please make an appointment with the Principal to discuss this.
 School staff will be notified of any student/s granted a modification to the uniform by the Principal.

-Please be aware that Department of Education policy does not allow denim to be worn to school.
+Also, the Department of Education policy does not allow denim to be worn to school.